-As Coaches we have the daily privilege of not only meeting people from a huge array of backgrounds, ages, ethnicities and even walks of life, we also have a unique opportunity of really understanding what makes this great variety human-beings tick.
+As Coaches we have the daily privilege of not only meeting people from a huge array of backgrounds, ages, ethnicities and even walks of life, we also have a unique opportunity of really understanding humans and what makes this great variety human-beings tick.
 And, here’s the thing… it never ceases to amaze us, that ironically, although we are so different in so many ways, when it comes to what matters, what truly breaks us or makes us, we are all actually very, very similar.
 When asked fundamental questions such as ‘What do you really want?’
 ‘What is your passion?’
 ‘How do you break mental barriers that block you from pursuing that passion?’
 You might have already guessed the answer as you read this…it tends to be: ‘I don’t (really) know’; and if we had received a dirham for every time we heard a client respond in this way, well, we would definitely be millionaires by now!

 The thing is, this answer, in itself, is actually an important one.
 Let us explain: There are different scenarios where the ‘I don’t know’ becomes our clients’ favourite default answer.
 One of these would be when they genuinely and sometimes believe that they have ‘no idea’, when in reality, the only reason they feel this way, is because they simply, never truly asked themselves the question; another possible scenario is when they, in fact, do not really ‘want to know’ because answering this question feels like it could be too much to handle and eventually change the course of their lives as they know it.
 And, although the one constant guarantee in life is change, it can still feel pretty scary, right?